Raging wildfire forces evacuation of major US tourist spot - RFI

 South Lake Tahoe (United States) (AFP)

-Thousands of people were ordered to evacuate Monday as a huge wildfire loomed down on a major US tourist spot, filling the air with choking smoke.
+Thousands of people were ordered to evacuate Monday as a huge wildfire loomed over a major US tourist spot, filling the air with choking smoke.

 The Caldor Fire has already torn through more than 270 square miles (700 square kilometers), razing hundreds of buildings.